songhieng/face-liveness-detection/README.md

 ## Model Information

-This system uses the AENet model from the CelebA-Spoof paper.
-The model architecture has been integrated directly into the project in `src/models/aenet.py` and the model checkpoint is stored in the `models` directory.
+This system uses a specialized neural network model for face liveness detection.
+The model architecture has been integrated directly into the project in `src/models/aenet.py` and the model checkpoint (MN3_antispoof.pth.tar) is stored in the `models` directory.

 ```
 @inproceedings{CelebA-Spoof,